wagga40/Zircolite/Readme.md

 --template templates/exportCSV.tmpl --templateOutput test.csv
 ```

-It is possible to use multiple templates if you provide as long as for each `--template` argument there is a `--templateOutput` argument associated.
+It is possible to use multiple templates if you provide for each `--template` argument there is a `--templateOutput` argument associated.

 ### Mini-Gui